MG Software.

 Frequently asked questions

-In the short term, it may take slightly more time to write clean code.
-In the medium and long term, however, it saves much more time through fewer bugs, faster onboarding of new team members, easier modifications, and less technical debt.
-The investment always pays off.
+In the short term it may take slightly more time to write clean code, because you think about naming, structure, and responsibilities.
+In the medium and long term, however, it saves significantly more time through fewer bugs, faster onboarding of new team members, easier modifications, and less technical debt burdening the codebase.
+Research consistently shows the investment pays off as the codebase grows in complexity and the team scales beyond its original size.
+It is not a luxury but a strategic investment that measurably extends the useful lifespan of software and protects your competitive advantage.

 Related articles